Hello, friends

 Second, I want to tell you that I’m proud of you: all of you – old and young, lay and ordained.
 I’m proud of the way we’ve been able to adapt and adjust and learn how to work online.
 It seems like everything is going reasonably well, as well as one could have hoped and better than one might have feared – thank you.

-Governor Ivey’s office has released a revision to the public health order from our Health Officer Scott Harris, M.D., (available here), which contains “Guidelines for Places of Worship.”
-You can find a direct link here.
-There is also a video now on AL.com.
+Governor Ivey’s office has released a revision to the public health order from our Health Officer Scott Harris, M.D., (

 We all have pressing questions – when will we be able to come back together with our congregations, how can we do the Eucharist that so defines the way we worship safely and responsibly, when will this virus go away.
 We have these questions and more; what we don’t have is answers.
 We’ve been trying to fashion a way for us to phase into a return to worshipping and gathering together, but there are so many variables and unknowns, and the facts change so quickly that it’s hard to see where we’re going or when we’ll get there.